Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 I could have been wrong.
 But if I was wrong, it focuses on his feelings and needs and will help him to get clear about it.
 But even more than that, as I've said, it shows that I value what's alive in him.

 33:19
 When people trust that you value what's alive in them what they're feeling and needing at a given moment, that takes more precedence for you.
 Then whether what they're saying is right or wrong.
 This has a big impact on the relationship.
-It makes compassionate, connecting much easier when people really feel that what's alive in them is what matters to you.
+It makes compassionate connecting much easier when people really feel that what's alive in them is what matters to you.

 Now, that often is not going to happen immediately that this shift occurs, and in his case, it didn't appear immediately.
 It happened that I guess right this first time he was angry, and he did have a need for a different kind of support from my country.
 He was a little shocked at first when I said that, but then that opened him up to say more.